It's a New Day in Public Health.

 Emergency Preparedness and Response

 In cooperation with the US Centers for Disease Control, Florida conducted an emergency response exercise which simulated the use of a radiological dispersal device (also known as a "dirty" bomb) on a population.
 A Community Reception Center (CRC) was established in an Orange County high school gymnasium to conduct population monitoring and decontamination activities on 200 accident "victims" (played by 100 local volunteers who made multiple trips through the center).
 For more information, see the Florida 2011 CRC After Action Report (ZIP file, 6.6 MB).

 An article, Medical Response to a Major Radiologic Emergency: A Primer for Medical and Public Health Practitioners is available in the journal Radiology which describes the medical responses needed following a radiologic or nuclear incident, including the symptoms of and specific treatments for acute radiation syndrome and other early health effects.
 The Bureau wishes to thank the article's authors and the Radiology staff for recognizing the importance of this article to the public health, medical and emergency response communities, and for granting permission to make the article available via our web site.
 Citation: Wolbarst A B, Wiley Jr. A L, Nemhauser J B, et al. Medical response to a major radiologic emergency: a primer for medical and public health practitioners.
 Radiology 2010;254:660-677.

-The Department of Health and Human Services (HHS) has developed a new online diagnostic and treatment toolkit designed for health care providers, primarily physicians, who may have to provide medical care during a radiation incident.
-The new toolkit site, which can be downloaded to a laptop, includes easy-to-follow procedures for diagnosis and management of radiation contamination and exposure, guidance for the use of radiation medical countermeasures, and a variety of other features to facilitate medical responses.
-Users can also subscribe to be notified when the site is updated.
+The Radiation Emergency Medical Management (REMM) office of the Department of Health and Human Services (HHS) has developed a variety of diagnostic and treatment tools designed for health care providers, primarily physicians, who may have to provide medical care during a radiation incident.
+The tools are available interactively online and as downloadable apps for iOS, Android, WinOS & MacOS devices.
+All tools include easy-to-follow procedures for diagnosis and management of radiation contamination and exposure, guidance for the use of radiation medical countermeasures, and a variety of other features to facilitate medical responses.